2005 Australian Grand Prix

 The 2005 Australian Grand Prix (officially the 2005 Formula 1 Foster's Australian Grand Prix) was a Formula One motor race held at the Melbourne Grand Prix Circuit on 6 March 2005.
 It was the first round of the 2005 Formula One season.
 The 58-lap race was won by Renault driver Giancarlo Fisichella after he started from pole position.
 Rubens Barrichello finished second for the Ferrari team and Fisichella's team-mate Fernando Alonso came in third.

+This race marked the debut of Red Bull Racing; the team was bought and previously known as Jaguar Racing.

 Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Report

+Background

+The 2005 Australian Grand Prix was the first round the 2005 FIA Formula One World Championship held at Albert Park Circuit in Melbourne.
+For the event eight of the ten entered teams arrived in Melbourne with all-new for 2005 chassis with both Ferrari and Minardi opting to start the season with modified 2004 chassis - adapting them in order to make them compliant with the 2005 technical regulations.
+Minardi participated in both qualifying and the race having eventually decided to modify the PS04B chassis after dropping legal action against the FIA after the governing body refused to allow the Faenza team to run their cars in the original 2004 specification which had seen the team not run in Friday Practice.